How to Petition for Superior Court Review

 - Blank Forms

-Yes, if you already had a fair hearing with an Administrative Law Judge (ALJ).
-If you disagree with something DSHS does and have NOT yet had a fair hearing, use our publication called Representing Yourself at a Fair Hearing, available at our web site, www.washingtonlawhelp.org, or from CLEAR or your local legal services office.
+Yes, if you already had an administrative hearing with an Administrative Law Judge (ALJ).
+If you disagree with something DSHS does and have NOT yet had an administrative hearing, use our publication called Representing Yourself at an Administrative Hearing, available at our web site, www.washingtonlawhelp.org, or from CLEAR or your local legal services office.

 - This information relates to DSHS cases like TANF, Medicaid (including long-term care), Food Assistance (food stamps), licensing, and child care.